devDanielFelix/devDanielFelix/README.md

 <h3>Software Engineer student</h3>

-<p>- 💻 "Hi there!
+<p align="justfy">- 💻 "Hi there!
 I'm Daniel Felix, a 25-year-old happily married individual with a wonderful little baby named Angelo.
 Family is everything to me, and I cherish every moment spent with them.
 In addition to being a dedicated family person, I'm also passionate about hardware and software developer.
-Looking forward to connecting and sharing experiences with you all!"
+Looking forward to connecting and sharing experiences with you all!"</p>
-- Currently works as an intern at Maracanaú city hall, as a system developer.
-I dream of working as a software engineer in Canada. </p>
+<p align="justfy">- Currently works as an intern at Maracanaú city hall, as a system developer.
+I dream of working as a software engineer in Canada.</p>

 <h3>- Let’s work together?</h3>